ritakalach/atla-sentiment-analysis/README.md

 2) Analyze character dialogue using *VADER*
 3) Create interactive visualizations of the sentiment scores with *Plotly Express*

-**See the accompanying [Medium blog post](https://medium.com/data-comet/atla-sentiment-analysis-43f26edddad2) for detailed project tutorial and conclusion / project takeaways.**
+**See the accompanying [Medium blog post](https://medium.com/data-comet/atla-sentiment-analysis-43f26edddad2) for detailed tutorial and conclusion / project takeaways.**

 # Visualizations